 Cahokia once had over 200 mounds, only around half of which are clearly visible today.
 Heading back north in the direction of Monks Mound, slightly east of the Grand Plaza, I came across some mounds numbered in the 50’s.

 Mound 55 was once a rather important site.
 There’s evidence that a building stood at the spot before the mound was constructed.
-And after its completion a newer structure was added on top.
-At one point, this significant mound may have stood as high as 30 feet, offering clear views of the Grand Plaza to the west.
+And after its completion, a newer structure was added on top.
+At one point, this significant mound may have even stood as high as 30 feet, offering clear views of the Grand Plaza to the west.

 Mound 50, meanwhile, dates back to the 1200’s.
 Though much of it was destroyed, archaeologists actually rebuilt it to return it to its former size.
 Like Mound 55, a structure once stood at the spot before the mound was built.
-As you can see, nearly every mound around Cahokia has its own little backstory.
+As you can probably tell, nearly every mound around Cahokia has its own little backstory.

 The Cahokia Interpretive Center

 No visit to Cahokia is complete without stopping at the Cahokia Interpretive Center.
 Around the museum, you’ll get the chance to learn more about Cahokia’s history, Mississippian culture, and the fight to save Monks Mound in the 20th century.

 One of the most peculiar things about Cahokia is that despite being the largest city in the region for so many years, hardly any artwork has been found there.
 One exception is the ‘Bird Man Tablet’ found at Monks Mound itself.
 But in contrast to the gargantuan pyramid, this sandstone tablet could easily fit in your pocket.

 The tablet dates back to 1300, well after Cahokia’s peak.
 Be that as it may, the carving has since become the de facto symbol of Cahokia itself.